Christian-Vavuris/Trip-Planner/README.md

 The user may view all created trips by navigating to the `My Trips` page from the navigation bar.
 A trip may be deleted by clicking on the `Delete` button or viewed by clicking on the trip name.

 ## View a Trip
 When a user chooses to view a trip, they have the option of editing the date of the places they have saved to it.
-The date may be changed by clicking on the displayed date.
+The date may be changed by clicking on the displayed date and saved by clicking the `Save` button.
 A user may click on the city name to view the current weather information of that city.

 ## Weather Forecast
 If a user would like to quickly just check a city's weather, they can scroll down to find the Weather Dashboard or navigate there via the `Weather Forecast` link in the navigation bar.